-ALL-TACKLE CATEGORY
+ALL-TACKLE

-All-tackle world records are kept for the heaviest fish of a species caught by an angler in any line class up to 130 lb (60 kg).
-Fish caught on lines designed to test over the 130 lb (60 kg) class will not be considered for record claims.

-All-tackle record claims are considered for all species of fish caught according to IGFA angling rules.
+All-Tackle World Records are kept for the heaviest fish of a species caught by an angler in any Line Class up to 60kilogram (130 lb).
+All-Tackle record claims are considered for all species of fish caught according to the IGFA International Angling Rules.

-Applications for species not currently included in the IGFA line class and tippet class listings must meet the following criteria:
+Applications for All-Tackle species not currently included in the IGFA Line Class and Tippet Class listings must meet the following criteria:

 - 1. The fish must represent a valid species with a recognized scientific name. - 2.
-The fish must be a species commonly fished for with rod and reel in the general area where the catch is made. - 3.
-The fish must be identifiable based on photos and other supporting data presented with the application. - 4.
-The fish must be considered "trophy-sized".
-A rule of thumb is that the weight must fall within the top half of the estimated maximum weight of the species.
+The fish must be identifiable based on photos and other supporting data presented with the application. - The fish must be considered "trophy sized."
+A rule of thumb is that the weight must fall within the top half of the maximum reported weight for the species.
+If no maximum weight is available, it must fall within the top half of the maximum reported length for the species.
+Maximum reported weight and length for species may be found at www.fishbase.org or from other reputable sources.

-ALL-TACKLE LENGTH CATEGORY
+ALL-TACKLE LENGTH